drandrewthomas/Parth3D-experiments/python_photo_assets/readme.md

 [https://parth3d.co.uk/creating-3d-photo-assets-for-nomad-sculpt](https://parth3d.co.uk/creating-3d-photo-assets-for-nomad-sculpt)

 Below is an example screenshot showing a number of cube-mapped images trimmed and placed in Nomad Sculpt (note they are casting shadows onto each other as expected).
+Please note that the image of Brunel used in examples was taken at the [SS Great Britain in Bristol](https://www.ssgreatbritain.org) and a visit is highly recommended.

 ![Example cubemapper scene in Nomad Sculpt](./cubemapperscene.png)